floriandejonckheere/utu-thesis/proposal/proposal.typ

 + *Case study*: application of the proposed solution to a real-world use case.
   + *Background*: background information about the use case.
   + *Analysis*: analysis and proposed solution to the problem, design and implementation choices.
-  + *Methodology*: explanation of the research methodology used.
   + *Evaluation*: evaluation of the proposed solution in the context of the use case.
   + *Results*: results of the evaluation.
   + *Discussion*: analysis and discussion of the results.